davenverse/shellfish/docs/introduction/index.md

 val result1 = rndNum + rndNum
 ```

-If referential transparency exists in your program, replacing `Random.nextInt(10)` in `rndNum` whould yield the same result, which is not the case:
+If referential transparency exists in your program, replacing `Random.nextInt(10)` in `rndNum` would yield the same result, which is not the case:

 ```scala mdoc
 val result2 = Random.nextInt(10) + Random.nextInt(10)